Department of Philosophy

 Research Interests

 For a couple of decades, I worked in philosophy of physics, especially quantum theory.
-After a (too-long) stint as an administrator, I have returned to civilian life, and am developing a new research expertise in philosophy of music.
-This new interest grows out of a lengthy training as a classical pianist and French horn player, a brief career as a professional musician before becoming a philosopher, and a continued abiding and serious interest in both musicology and musical performance.
-I am currently studying existing work in the field, and developing a few projects of my own.
+I still advise students in this area but no longer publish in it.
+After a (too-long) stint as an administrator, I have returned to civilian life, and am developing new research expertise in philosophy of music and philosophy of psychiatry.
+My interest in music grows out of a lengthy training as a classical pianist and French horn player, a brief career as a professional musician before becoming a philosopher, and a continued abiding and serious interest in both musicology and musical performance.
+My most recent work is a long paper on musical notation, appearing recently in the journal Ergo.
+I am also working on the idea that musical works are (in somewhat an 'ontological' sense of 'are') instructions.

 In addition, I am reviving an old interest in medieval philosophy, originally developed as a graduate student, and subsequently as a teaching avocation at Indiana University, where I worked for ten years in the Department of History and Philosophy of Science.
 Specifically, I have an interest in medieval theories of truth and medieval aesthetics (and the connections between them), among other things.